daibach142/SaitekRadio/README.md

 This project is the successor to daibach142/FGFS_Saitek_Radio on GitHub.

 For problems or issues either enter an issue on Github, or email stkrp@attwoods.org.uk.

+This revision expands the source zip file to encourage participation!